-The Pi runs the very capable Debian 10 "buster" with what is called Raspian -- the port to the Pi for ARM computing.
+The Pi runs the very capable Debian 10 "Buster" operating system affectionately known as Raspian -- the port to the Pi for ARM computing.
 ARM (previously Advanced RISC Machine) is a family of reduced instruction set computing (RISC) architectures for computer processors, configured for various environments.
 The Pi is one of those.
 The CPU and supporting devices are packaged by Broadcom on one very small package used by the Pi - on a printed circuit board the size of a standard playing card.

 Your Pi installation will take some time if you are not familiar with the Pi in general.
 Take it easy and do it step by step.
 Much information is available on raspberrypi.org.
 Also call on an Elmer to help if you are unsure of what to do.
 There are several hams who have and use the Pi on the SATERN International Digital net.